Classifying Memorial's Data

 - Training to allow all users to recognize and respond to risks as they arise

 - Classification of data so that proper safeguards are applied

 ITS' Data Classification Policy is a unit-specific policy applicable to administrative data for which ITS is entrusted with custody.
 It provides a framework for classifying administrative data according to their level of sensitivity and defining the roles, responsibilities and in some cases the technologies for safeguarding the privacy, security, availability, and integrity of the data.

 In each case, where data is entrusted to ITS, the unit-specific policy requires that the data steward (i.e. the business unit responsible for the definition and collection of the data) works with ITS as custodian to classify the data as:

 For guidelines on classifying data and examples, click here.

-C&C will then build the appropriate protections and safeguards necessary for the data.
+ITS will then build the appropriate protections and safeguards necessary for the data.
 The unit-specific policy also defines the various roles associated with Data Classification which are:

 - Data Owner